scuben/dory/README.md

 NetworkManager:  `sudo service network-manager restart` or `sudo systemctl restart NetworkManager`

+If you are on Mac, you can choose which port to bind the dnsmasq container to.
+In your dory config file, adjust the setting under `dory -> dnsmasq -> port`.
+You probably want to make `dory -> resolv -> port` match.
+The default value on Mac is 19323.

 ## Is this dinghy for Linux?

 No. Well, maybe sort of, but not really.
 [Dinghy](https://github.com/codekitchen/dinghy)